-Investments held as fixed assets are stated at cost less any provision for impairment.
+Investments in subsidiary undertakings are stated at cost less any provision for impairment.
 Where possible, advantage is taken of the merger relief rules and shares issued for acquisitions are accounted for at nominal value.

 Fixed assets

 Items of property, plant and equipment are initially recognised at cost, which includes both the purchase price and any directly attributable costs.
 Following initial recognition property, plant and equipment is carried at depreciated cost.